nekodo/jaguar/compiler/roadmap.md

 # Roadmap

 ## TODO
+-   better error messages from the typer
+-   proper associativity for operators
 -   tests
     -   Unit tests: for the compiler modules from lexer through parser to optimization passes and JS backend.
 These can be more picky